 Once in a while, you may need to post a friendly reminder to all group members to respect the group rules or guidelines.
 A public reminder is a strong display of leadership, and many of your group members will respect you for doing it.
 Enforcing your group rules might make you feel uncomfortable, but it is necessary in order to maintain the integrity of your group.

-The screenshot below is an example of a reminder post.
-Jill Stanton (Screw the Nine-To-Five) noticed an increase in the number of people in her Facebook Group that were violating her group rules, so in typical Jill fashion, she decided to put a stop to it.
-Her post to the group was polite but firm, and she won the respect of hundreds of members in her group in the process (her post received over 500 likes and more than 100 comments from people who supported her post).
+When Jill Stanton, for example, noticed an increase in the number of people in her Facebook Group that were violating the group rules, she put a stop to it.
+Her post to the group was polite but firm, and she won the respect of hundreds of members in her group in the process (her post received over 500 likes and more than 100 comments from people who supported her post):

-If you made it all the way to the end of this article, congratulations!
-We know it was a pretty long post, but we wanted to give you as much practical information as possible to help you create, grow and maintain a successful Facebook Group for your customers.
+If you made it all the way to the end of this guide, congratulations!
+We know it was a pretty long post, but we wanted to give you as much practical information as possible to help you create, grow and maintain a successful Facebook Group.

-Building a community for your customers is one of the best things you can do for your online course and there’s no better time to start than now.
-It will help to attract new students and keep your existing ones engaged, excited, and accountable for completing your course and implementing what they learned.
-Who knows, you may even end up with some ideas for your next course based on their feedback!
+Building a community for your audience and customers is one of the best things you can do for business and there’s no better time to start than now.
+A Facebook Group will help to attract new customers and keep your existing ones engaged and excited.
+You may even end up with some ideas for your next product, service, or business based on their feedback!